 Pit the avocados and scoop into the bowl of the food processor.
 Add the cilantro, lime juice, cumin, salt and garlic and purée until smooth.
-Scoop into a bowl and serve with plantain chips, raw veggies, or even pork rinds!
+Scoop this creamy dip into a bowl and serve with plantain chips, raw veggies, or pork rinds!

-Set out your platters, dip, and crockpot of chili and relax and enjoy the game!
+Set out your platters, dip, and pot of chili and relax and enjoy the game!

 I created two printables for you - one that has all the ingredients needed for each recipe used, and one that has all the cookup steps in one list.

 It's a printable version of the steps listed above, which will ensure that you are optimizing your time and all five recipes are ready at once!